Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/6-system-design-example-HSDP.rst

    For example, if your SmartLynq+ displays an IP address `192.168.0.10`, you should issue the following command: `ssh xilinx@192.168.0.10`.

 2. By default, the minicom application uses the hardware flow control.
-To successfully connect to the UART on Xilinx boards, hardware flow control should be disabled as it is not used on the VCK190 UART.
+To successfully connect to the UART on AMD boards, hardware flow control should be disabled as it is not used on the VCK190 UART.
 To do this, enter the minicom setup mode by issuing `sudo minicom -s` and disabling the feature.
 Alternatively, issue the following command as root to modify the minicom default configuration:

    .. code-block::